 The 1960s saw the emergence of PCP as an illicit drug.
 The hippie counterculture movement used the drug for its mind-altering side effects.
 The sale of PCP was made illegal in 1978.
 PCP is classified as a Schedule II controlled substance because of its high potential for misuse as well as physical and psychological dependency.
 Today, over six thousand people throughout the U.S. admit to having tried this highly dangerous hallucinogen.

-SIDE EFFECTS AND RISKS OF PCP USE
+SIDE EFFECTS, SYMPTOMS, AND RISKS OF PCP USE

 PCP impacts many of the brain’s neurotransmitters — chemicals responsible for sending signals.
 Neurotransmitters allow the various parts of the brain to communicate with each other and influence a wide range of functions.
 Angel dust affects neurotransmitters related to reward and mood, including dopamine, serotonin and norepinephrine.
 It also blocks NMDA receptors that impact learning, emotions, memory and feelings of pain.
 A person who takes PCP may experience these side effects: